TheodosiouEleanna/AdventOfCode/README.md

 # AdventOfCode
-Advent of code 2022 with JS
+Advent of code 2022 in JS